 Write the customer’s name, address, and telephone number.

-There should also be a separate section for a delivery address, as the customer may want the business to deliver the product to a different location than the billing address.
+There should also be a separate section for a delivery address, as the customer may want the business to deliver the product to a location different from the one on the billing address.

 Step 6 – Provide a Description of Goods or Services

 Include a description of the goods or services rendered to the customer.
-The description of goods should be sufficient to identify what was sold and purchased.
-It should also include essential information such as:
+The description of goods should be sufficient to identify what the customer purchased.
+It should also include essential information such as the following:

 - The quantity of particular goods sold